MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-yaml.md

 Microsoft Power Fx has a well-established grammar for expressions based on Excel.
 However, when used in Power Apps and other hosts where UI provides the name-to-expression binding for a formula, there is no standard way of editing the formula binding as text.

 We've selected the industry standard [YAML](https://yaml.org/spec/1.2/spec.html) as our language for this binding.
 There are already a large number of editors, tools, and libraries for working with YAML.
-This article describes how we represent formulas in YAML.

 At this time, we support only a restricted subset of YAML.
 Only the constructs described in this article are supported.